samuel-hunter/noded/README.md

 cat.out -> io.out;
 ```

-The `cat` node may be explicit, but is technically unnecessary:
+The preivous `cat` node was explicit, and the processor wasn't
+technically unnecessary:

 ```c
 // input and output can be piped directly to each other.